tioscobs/simple-abc-cipher/README.md

 ## How to use the console version

-First, you download [cipherconsole](https://github.com/tioscobs/simple-abc-cipher/blob/main/cipherconsole.exe) and [cipherjson](https://github.com/tioscobs/simple-abc-cipher/blob/main/cipher.json).
+First, you download <a href="cipherconsole.exe" download>cipherconsole</a> and <a href="cipher.json" download>cipherjson</a>.
 Then just run cipherconsole.exe and be happy!

 ## Encoded-characters Table
 | Frequency   | Characters       | Output |